Our challenge is to deliver a world-class cultural centre at the heart of an active, diverse and inclusive games community.

 We aim to educate and inspire the next generation of videogame players and makers.

 Meanwhile, in late 2016 Rick Gibson and Ian Livingstone proposed that the games sector needed a new agency for games culture, mirroring the British Film Institute but for games.
 The campaign for the BGI was launched in early 2017 and quickly won support from over 550 games, arts, education and finance organisations.
 The BGI was founded in late 2017, won its first funding in early 2018, and merged with the National Videogame Foundation (which ran the National Videogame Arcade in Nottingham) in mid-2018.
-The BGI runs a range of educational programmes around games culture, research, production, skills and diversity.
+The charity runs a range of educational programmes around games culture, research, production, skills and diversity.
 Find out more about the BGI and its educational work here.
 See who governs the BGI here.

-At the moment we receive no core funding and rely on visitors, patrons and sponsors to keep the videogames plugged in.
+Despite being a charity, we receive no core funding and rely on visitors, patrons and sponsors to keep the videogames plugged in.

 There a few levels of support you can pick to help us out